About the State School Environmental Health Guidelines

 Protecting children's health and advancing environmental justice are critically important goals for EPA, as reflected in EPA's strategic plan.2 A child's developing organ systems are often more sensitive to environmental stressors, and children are frequently more heavily exposed to toxic substances in the environment than are adults.3 Children in minority, low-income, and other underserved populations, as well as children with disabilities, can experience higher exposures to multiple environmental contaminants where they live, learn, and play and might be placed at a disproportionate risk for associated health effects.4

 EPA has a host of programs and an extensive list of resources to help states assist schools and school districts in creating comprehensive, sustainable strategies that promote healthy learning places for students.
-EPA's Indoor Air Quality (IAQ) Tools for Schools Program, ENERGY STAR for K-12 School Districts Exit, Integrated Pest Management (IPM) for Schools, School Flag Program, and SunWise are just some of the EPA programs and resources that are included in these guidelines.
+EPA's Creating Healthy Indoor Air Quality (IAQ) in Schools, ENERGY STAR for K-12 School Districts, Managing Pests in Schools, and SunSafety are just some of the EPA programs and resources that are included in these guidelines.

 What is an Effective State Environmental Health Program for Schools?

 An effective state environmental health program for schools is a holistic, comprehensive, and actionable strategy that integrates preventive measures and addresses environmental health issues by fostering well-maintained school buildings and grounds.
 Sustainable school environmental health programs promote school environments that are conducive to learning and protect the health of children and staff.
 These programs have the added benefits of reducing school absenteeism, enhancing student performance, and ultimately, saving money for schools and school districts.5 Existing, successful school environmental health programs have been strongly supported and sustained through the development and implementation of state policies and regulations that promote awareness and participation by teachers, school staff, and students.